ARCTraining/instructor-training/_episodes/02-practice-learning.md

 > 2. mostly the right answer?
 > 3. an even spread among options?
 >
-> For one of the above, enter your answer in the Etherpad.
+> For one of the above, enter your answer in the shared document.
 >
 > This discussion should take about 5 minutes.
 >